PilotsEYE.tv

 What even pilots can only dream of

 “Just once in my life I’d like to get out of the plane, hop on my motorcycle and drive home across the apron.”
 A wish that was maybe once granted a long time ago to the “magnificent men in their flying machines”.
-However, today this is not possible due to the hundreds of stipulations and safety and security regulations – that is, it wouldn’t be possible if it weren’t for helpful colleagues and a healthy portion of good will.
+However, today this is not possible due to the hundreds of stipulations and safety and security regulations – that is, it wouldn’t be possible if it weren’t for helpful colleagues and a healthy portion of goodwill.
 The ride of the passionate Harley rider “is and will remain a one-time exception in the history of the San Francisco airport,” says the proud airport director.

 Engine fire – simulated reality